nanvel/blog/2017/11/trading.md

 Booking partial gains as the asset is becoming profitable and raising stops to ensure profits do not become losses.

+Taking action to prevent a small loss from becoming a big loss should be considered a victory.

 Stop price can be calculated based on volatility (Average True Range can be used as a volatility indicator).
 Give some breath for stop price.

 After a losing trade - take a break to reduce emotional decision-making.

+### Psychology

+> Trading becomes easy once a trader learns to ignore her own personal opinions, stops trying to be right, stops focusing on making money, and instead focuses on the process of trading.
+>
+> The Tao of Trading by Simon Ree

+Focus on enjoying (and getting good at) the process, without having any specific objectives in mind, the outcomes will be all-the-more rewarding.

+To grow: objectivity, impartiality, discipline, focus.

+This is not a trader's job:

+- be right
+- predict the future
+- pick tops and bottoms
+- try to make money
+- listen to media

 ## Automated trading